 - Real estate investment trust (REITs).
-A class of securities that trade like shares on a securities exchange and typically generate income through a portfolio of property assets, which typically distribute income at regular intervals.
+A class of securities that trade like stocks on a securities exchange and typically generate income through a portfolio of property assets, which typically distribute income at regular intervals.

 - American Depository Receipts (ADRs).
-Trade underlying securities of non-US companies trading in US markets conveniently with ADRs, which are certificates issued by a depository bank that gives the owner rights over a specified number of foreign shares.
+Trade underlying securities of non-US companies trading in US markets conveniently with ADRs, which are certificates issued by a depository bank that gives the owner rights over a specified number of foreign stocks.